MilesCranmer/SymbolicRegression.jl/docs/src/algorithms.md

 ### Tournament Mechanics

 Selection uses tournaments rather than pure fitness ranking.
-A tournament samples a subset of the population (configurable, default: 12 members) and selects the best with high probability (configurable, default: 0.9).
+A tournament samples a subset of the population (configurable, default: 12 members) and selects using a geometric distribution with parameter p (configurable, default: 0.86).

 **Tournament selection pseudocode:**